kaikue/MagicOfTheStars/README.md

 - Sprite is wrong for a moment when holding towards wall and walljumping off it
 - Vanishing platforms (when touched, shake, crumble, respawn) (shy expressions)
 - Physics platforms that squish down when you land on them then slowly sink into lava
-- Releasing jump before hitting ground in queuedjump will go maximum height (queue jumprelease? or when jumping, check if jump is not held and brake then?)
 - Holding crates
 	- Throw from holdspot, coroutine to moveposition from holdspot to drop spot when dropping (long raycast to ensure valid along drop path)
 	- edgecolliders? to prevent catching on tiles